Cheam softening

 The repairs we need to make are routine and our teams are working as hard and fast as possible to return our customers’ water hardness to normal levels.

-Have you stopped water softening as you are now part of the Pennon Group?
+Did you stop water softening as you are now part of the Pennon Group?

 Our softening operation has not been impacted in any way since becoming part of the Pennon Group.